Claudio L. Battaglini PhD, FACSM Lab Co-Director

 Claudio L .Battaglini, PhD, is a Professor of Exercise and Sport Science (Exercise Physiology Specialization) at the University of North Carolina at Chapel Hill.
-Dr. Battaglini received his BS degree in Physical Education from the Catholic University of Brasilia Brazil (1992) and his MA (1999) and PhD in Kinesiology, emphasis in Exercise Physiology from the University of Northern Colorado in 2004.
+Dr. Battaglini received his BS degree from the Catholic University of Brasilia Brazil (1992) and his MA (1999) and PhD from the University of Northern Colorado in 2004.
 Dr. Battaglini’s research focuses on the effects of acute and chronic exercise on physiological, psychological, and physical functioning in cancer patients.
-He also directs the Get REAL & HEEL Breast Cancer Research Program.
-Over the past 10 years, Dr. Battaglini has been the recipient of 22 funded research grants and has published over 60 journal articles and scientific abstracts and 2 textbooks chapters related to exercise oncology.
-Dr. Battaglini was the 2010 recipient of Tanner Award for Excellence in Undergraduate Teaching and Mentoring presented by the University of North Carolina Chapel Hill College of Arts and Sciences.
+He directs the Exercise Oncology Research Laboratory (EORL) and the Get REAL & HEEL Breast Cancer Rehabilitation Program and.
+Over the past 10 years, Dr. Battaglini has published over 180 journal articles and scientific abstracts and 5 textbooks chapters related to exercise oncology.
+Dr. Battaglini was the 2017 recipient of the Lifetime Distinguished Leadership Award in Sports and Health at Dana-Faber/Harvard Cancer Institute, Harvard Medical Center for his research in exercise oncology, the 2015 UNC C. Knox Massey Distinguished Service Awards and the Office of the Provost Engaged Scholarship Award for Research, 2010 the Tanner Award for Excellence in Undergraduate Teaching and Mentoring presented by the University of North Carolina Chapel Hill College of Arts and Sciences.
 Prior to Dr. Battaglini’s involvement in exercise oncology research, he was an international level endurance sports coach, with some of his athletes achieving World Champion status, Pan-American Champion status, and Olympic Game appearances.

 Erik Hanson is a Kulynych/Story Fellow Assistant Professor in the Exercise Physiology specialization.
 He completed his undergraduate degree in Chemistry at Saint John’s University (MN), his Master’s Degree at UNC-Chapel Hill in Exercise and Sport Science, his PhD at the University of Maryland in Kinesiology, and his postdoctoral fellowship at Victoria University in Melbourne, Australia.
 Erik’s primary research focus includes exercise testing and training programs in clinical populations, with a focus on the response to both aerobic and resistance exercise in cancer patients.
 He is interested in changes to skeletal muscle with ageing and chronic disease, specifically the cell signaling pathways that regulate protein synthesis and muscle hypertrophy, along with alterations in the immune system.
 He is a member of the American College of Sports Medicine, the American Physiological Society, the Australian Physiological Society, and the International Society of Exercise Immunology.